 However, if his reason for learning is to avoid pain, then his focus will change from to avoiding losses and this shift will in reality not only cause him to lose but will detach him from his carefree mental state.
 Take the example of a champion golfer such as Tiger Woods.
 Do you think he takes his swings by filling his mind with fears of missing the ball ? _ What do you think would happen _ Yes he would miss that ball.
 No he concentrates and focuses on driving it 100s of meters.

-The message here is to enter and exit your trades without self/criticism or regret and to maintain your focus on the “positive outcome’ as opposed to the “what if this bad thing like a loss happens”.
+The message here is to enter and exit your trades without self-criticism or regret and to maintain your focus on the “positive outcome’ as opposed to the “what if this bad thing like a loss happens”.
 Even in the face of risk or loss or failure, we must always remain positive and “expect a positive outcome”.
-Tiger woods, in his game, may hit some bad strokes, but one things for sure, each time he struck the ball, his mind was clear of all negative factors, his belief at that point in time, was “I am about to hit a winning shot down the fairway”.
-This is NOT your cliche “self affirmation” this is simply “how he thinks” and that is how a Pro in any filed thinks, they just know, they don’t have to try and believe, they have trained their mind into an “automatic belief of a positive outcome”
+Tiger woods, in his game, may hit some bad strokes, but one thing is for sure, each time he struck the ball, his mind was clear of all negative factors and his belief at that point in time, was “I am about to hit a winning shot down the fairway”.
+This is NOT your cliche “self-affirmation” this is simply “how he thinks” and that is how a Pro in any field thinks, they just know, they don’t have to try and believe, they have trained their mind into an automatic belief in their ability.

-Its also important to note that in any sample of forex traders some people will inevitably appear to be better than average (for a while) simply through chance (the “star performer” phenomenon).
+Its also important to note that in any sample of Forex traders some people will inevitably appear to be better than average (for a while) simply through chance (the “star performer” phenomenon).
 However, if they are genuinely skillful, they will show consistently superior performance, and that is the overall aim of all traders.
+If you want to get on the track to learning how to use price action to make confident trading decisions, checkout my price action trading course for more information.

 Nial,